• Skip to main content

 To make this dish using oven:

-Preheat oven to 180C and bake the stuffed chicken for an hour.
+Preheat the oven to 180C and bake the stuffed chicken for an hour.
 In the last 15 minutes, add the prepared onion masala all over the chicken and bake to finish.

 Recipe inspiration: Malabar Spices and Life Scoops.